- This event has passed.

 Tickets: £5.
 To reserve your place, please book through our TicketTailor event page.

 The Ted Hughes Poetry Festival welcomes independent publisher Valley Press with a showcase of their writers’ work.
 Valley Press are based in Scarborough and are gaining a reputation as not only a publisher of acclaimed writers but also a supporter of new talent.
 Four Valley Press poets will read from their work, exploring landscapes, animals, nature and all aspects of the human condition.
+Please note: This reading is suitable for deaf and hard of hearing audiences.
+It will attended by a British Sign Language interpreter.

 Antony Dunn has published four collections of poems: Pilots and Navigators, Flying Fish, Bugs and, most recently, Take This One to Bed (Valley Press, October 2016).
 He edited and introduced Ex Libris, a posthumous collection of poems by David Hughes (Valley Press, 2015).
 Antony is a regular tutor for The Poetry School and the Arvon Foundation and has been Poet in Residence at the University of York and Ilkley Literature Festival.